openrewrite/rewrite-docs/reference/supported-languages.md

 * Jakarta
 * Kubernetes

-You can find all of the frameworks in the [community marketplace](https://public.moderne.io/marketplace).
+You can find all of the frameworks in the [recipe catalog](https://docs.openrewrite.org/recipes).